Asabeneh/30-Days-Of-Python/07_Day_Sets/07_set.md

 ## Set

 Let me take you back to your elementary or high school Mathematics lesson.
-The Mathematics definition of set can be applied also in python.
+The Mathematics definition of a set can be applied also in python.
 Set is a collection of unordered and unindexed distinct elements.
-In python set uses to store unique items, and it is possible to find the _union_, _intersection_, _difference_, _symmetric difference_, _subset_, _super set_ and _disjoint set_ among sets.
+In python set is used to store unique items, and it is possible to find the _union_, _intersection_, _difference_, _symmetric difference_, _subset_, _super set_ and _disjoint set_ among sets.

 ### Creating a Set

-We use curly bracket, {} to create a set.
+We use curly brackets, {} to create a set.

 - Creating an empty set